TheEdoRan/next-safe-action/website/docs/safe-action-client/middleware.md

 # Middleware

 next-safe-action, since version 7, ships with a composable and powerful middleware system, which allows you to create functions for almost every kind of use case you can imagine (authorization, logging, role based access, etc.).
-It works very similarly to the [tRPC implementation](https://trpc.io/docs/server/middlewares), with some minor differences.
+It works very similarly to the [tRPC implementation](https://trpc.io/docs/server/middlewares).

 Middleware functions are defined using [`use`](/docs/safe-action-client/instance-methods#use) method in your action clients, via the `middlewareFn` argument.